phil-blain/CICE-Consortium-About-Us-wiki/FAQ-(Frequently-Asked-Questions).md

 **A:**  Change ICE_CLEANBUILD from true to false in CICE.settings or Icepack.settings.
 These scripts are located in /configuration/scripts, or you can change them for an individual case in the case directory.

-### How to add images to a wiki

-Clone the wiki, create a directory for the images if it does not already exist, copy the images into the directory, add paths to images in Wiki pages.
-Then git add, commit, and push; there are no pull requests for this process as there are with the code portion of the repository.
-Edit the wiki page online to add the image link, or do this in the clone before pushing.